joegreene/CS_121_Fall_2014/Weekly Work/Week 5/README.md

 - Getting the maximum and minimum of an array of integers
 - Boolean flags
 - Structure of psuedo-code
-- Define an array Ssze by constant integer
+- Define array size by constant integer
 - Array size versus number of items in an array

 Head to the Friday notes page above (FRI_NOTES.md) or click [here](FRI_NOTES.md) to read